Film Review: The Black Pirate (1926)

 (source: tmdb.org)

-Douglas Fairbanks is in popular imagination often seen as a textbook example of a grand silent era star whose career came to an end because he couldn’t have adapted to sound technology.
-In reality, Fairbanks’ relative lack of success in sound era had more to do with his declining health and age that had precluded him from starring in adventure films that had been his forte.
-When at top of his game as popular actor and producer, Fairbanks was actually quite enthusiastic about development of new technology.
-This included one of his most successful hits, The Black Pirate, 1926 silent adventure film directed by Albert Parker, known as one of the most ambitious early experiments with colour cinematography.
+Douglas Fairbanks is in popular imagination often seen as a textbook example of a grand silent era star whose career came to an end because he couldn't have adapted to sound technology.
+In reality, Fairbanks' relative lack of success in the sound era had more to do with his declining health and age that had precluded him from starring in adventure films that had been his forte.
+When at the top of his game as a popular actor and producer, Fairbanks was actually quite enthusiastic about the development of new technology.
+This included one of his most successful hits, The Black Pirate, a 1926 silent adventure film directed by Albert Parker, known as one of the most ambitious early experiments with colour cinematography.

 RATING: 7/10 (+++)